-Swimbaits definitely have an advantage over some of the more traditional baits.
+Swimbaits have an advantage over some of the more traditional baits.
 "I think it helped boost the weights in some of the tournaments and made more guys big fish hunters instead of numbers catchers," Hirosky said.

 Hirosky does not use just one combination when it comes to throwing swimbaits.
-“There are lots of different combos I use, based on size and conditions, but I will give you the most common.
-I use a seven-foot six inch Medium-Heavy All-Star rod with a Chronarch reel, and fifteen-pound Seaguar Fluorocarbon line."
+"I use many combos based on size and conditions, but I will give you the most common.
+I use a seven-foot-six-inch Medium-Heavy Denali Lithium rod with a Chronarch reel and fifteen-pound Seaguar Fluorocarbon line."

 Successes and Memories

 When it comes to where Hirosky has had his most successes and the best luck with swimbaits, it all goes back to the 2007 Bassmaster Elite Series event on Clear Lake.
 "I still think it goes back to the second day of the Elites Series event on Clear Lake when I stopped resisting and, halfway through the day, started throwing that thing around and committed to it.
 That was like the 'first kiss' moment I'll never forget."

 Niggemeyer still remembers his biggest limit on a swimbait very well.
 "Usually, they play a role or have somehow complimented my bag.
 However, if I recall correctly, I caught a twenty-one or twenty-two-pound bag in a BASS Elite event on day two in Guntersville, all on swimbaits.
 The biggest was around six pounds."